yyc12345/bmmo-protocol-compiler/docs/BpFile.md

 ## Layout

 Bp file consists of 2 parts, config head and protocol body.
 There is a example.
-Each parts will be introduced in following chapter.
+Each parts will be introduced in following chapters.

 ```
 bpc 1;